peer-open-source/xara-docs/source/user/manual/model/elements/plane/MixedQuad.rst

 MixedQuad
 ^^^^^^^^^

-This command is used to construct a four-node quadrilateral element object, which uses a bilinear isoparametric formulation derived against a three field variational principle in :math:`\boldsymbol{u}-p-\vartheta`.
+This command is used to construct a four-node quadrilateral element, which uses a bilinear isoparametric interpolation, derived against a three field variational principle in :math:`\boldsymbol{u}-p-\vartheta`.

 .. tabs::